-Foothill alumni take their startup to VERGE Accelerate
+Foothill alumni take their clean technology startup to VERGE Accelerate

 At Foothill, students have tremendous opportunities to pursue work they’re passionate about.